Get

 What Are the Downsides to Having a Vizsla With Kids?

-While the charms of the loving Vizsla are well known, there are some other traits that don’t mesh so well with a busy household.
-Vizslas are energetic and need hours of exercise a day.
-They also need the opportunity to run full-tilt daily, so they will need more than just taking them for a quick walk around the block if you’re busy.
+While the charms of the loving Vizsla are well known, there are other traits that don’t mesh well with a busy household.
+These dogs are energetic and need hours of exercise a day.
+They also need the opportunity to run full-tilt daily, so they will need more than just a quick walk around the block whenever you’re not busy.

-They are also very attached to their owner and can get separation anxiety; if you take your children to clubs or other activities that take you out of the home for longer periods, your Vizsla will likely be unhappy.
+They are also attached to their owner and can get separation anxiety.
+If you take your children to sports or other activities that take you out of the home for long periods, your dog will likely be unhappy.

 Which Breeds Are Good With Children?

-Many canines are known for being good with children alongside the Vizsla, and they all have their individual quirks and temperaments.
-The type of dog you choose depends on their looks and temperament as well as how well they get on with kids, so think about the kind of dog that would fit your family’s life best.
-Some child-friendly dog breeds include:
+Many canines are known for being good with children, and they all have their individual quirks and temperaments.
+The type of dog that you choose depends on their looks and temperament and how well they get on with kids, so think about what would fit your family’s life best.
+Child-friendly breeds include:

 child hugging the dog